pspete/psPAS/docs/collections/_commands/Resume-PASDependentAccount.md

 ## NOTES

 Single-account operations require CyberArk version 14.6 or later.
-Bulk operations require CyberArk version 15.0 or later and are triggered when `-AccountID` contains more than one value.
+Bulk operations require CyberArk version 15.0 or later and are triggered when `-dependentAccountId` contains more than one value.

 ## RELATED LINKS